Apply NOW for a place in our outstanding Nursery.

 Admissions into our Reception class are managed by Camden Education Authority.

-The closing date for Reception is the end of the January preceding the school year (September –August) in which your child becomes 5.
+The closing date for Reception is the middle of January preceding the school year (September –August) in which your child becomes 5.

 This means children spend a year in our Nursery prior to Reception.